-Inherent even in the definition of progress is the assumption that progress is beneficial to humanity.
-Process as beneficial is a fallacy.
+Inherent even in the definition of progress is the assumption that progress is beneficial to humanity. progress as beneficial is a fallacy.
 Progress often brings detrimental changes or neutral changes to humanity rather than positive changes.
 Progress is an illusion.
 Change and technology are not equivalent to progress because change and technology are not necessarily beneficial to humanity.

 A working definition of progress is: economic growth, improved technology, and the American Dream.
 Specifically beginning in the later 195h century, progress often refers to an age of steel, gold, coal, petroleum, cotton, steam, and electricity.

 Starting in the 1970s fads in popular culture resulted in the phrase "you can't stop progress" being invoked frequently.
 Usually the phrase referred to real estate development and/or gentrification.
 Such as: "A new building is going up after the old building was knocked down.
 You can't stop progress."
 Even this casual usage is based upon assumptions that technical change and economic growth are a priori beneficial, which is clearly not the case.
 Refer to appendix below "Usage History of the Expression You Can Not Stop Progress."

 The appeal of novelty is sometimes used as a justification for belief in progress, either consciously or unconsciously.
 Refer to the appendix below "Appeal to Novelty Fallacy"

 The elements of fallacy in progress were well expressed by Issac Newton in his Third Law of Progress Motion: